 Leading Market Share and Recognized Brand Names.
 The Tempress, Bruce Technologies and P.R.
 Hoffman brands have long been recognized in our industry and identified with high-quality products, innovative solutions and dependable service.
-We believe that we hold the number one or number two market share with respect to the markets that we serve.
+We believe that we are a leading supplier with respect to the markets that we serve.
 Additionally, we believe that our brand recognition and experience will allow us to capitalize on the market opportunities that exist in the solar industry and realize greater demand for our products than most of our competitors.